Lot size: 400 sq. ft. front, 300 sq. ft side, 10 sq. ft. side, and 400 sq. ft. back gardens

 • Invasive Mexican feather grass was removed—see this information from Plant Right to find out why you should take yours out, too, if you have this plant in your garden.

-• The downspouts drain into swales, which retain rainwater onsite.
+• In order to retain rainwater onsite the downspouts drain into the garden.
 This keeps plants green longer, protects the local creek from scouring, and replenishes the aquifer.

 • In the front garden a dry stacked retaining wall and large boulders provide visual interest.